-- Generally vote against or withhold from directors (except new nominees,5) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
-Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; and - > If the director's total service was three meetings or fewer and the director missed only one meeting. - > If the proxy disclosure is unclear and insufficient to determine whether a director attended at least 75 percent of the aggregate of his/her board and committee meetings during his/her period of service, vote against or withhold from the director(s) in question.
+- Generally vote against or withhold from directors (except new nominees5) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
+Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; and - > If the director's total service was three meetings or fewer and the director missed only one meeting.